poult-lab/daily-word/english_words_ learning.md

 11.opium /ˈoʊpiəm/

-[n] He was forced to take opium to kill the pain.
+[n] He was forced to take opium to kill the pain. /The Opium Wars were two wars fought between China and Western powers, primarily Britain, in the mid-19th century.

 "a powerful drug made from the juice of a type of poppy (= a kind of flower), used in the past in medicines to reduce pain and help people sleep.
 Some people take opium illegally for pleasure and can become addicted to it." "鸦片/麻醉剂"